-- 3.24.
+- 3.30.
 All Council officials, including Councillors, are required to support and promote the safety, wellbeing and empowerment of children under the age of 18.
-Specifically, you must: - a take all reasonable steps to protect children from harm - b listen and respond to the views and concerns of children, particularly if they have stated that they or another child have been harmed in any way and/or are worried about their safety or the safety of another child - c promote the cultural safety, participation and empowerment of Aboriginal children, and children with a disability, and with culturally or linguistically diverse backgrounds - d model appropriate adult behaviour in an open and transparent way - e respect the privacy of parents and children by not disclosing personal information - f where child abuse is suspected, ensure that children are safe and protected from harm as quickly as possible - g encourage children to 'have a say' and participate in all relevant organisational activities where possible, especially on issues that are important to them - 3.25.
-You must not: - a develop any 'special' relationships with children that may be seen as favouritism or inappropriate, including through the provision of gifts, showing inappropriate attention or exhibiting improper behaviour
+Specifically, you must: - a) take all reasonable steps to protect children from harm - b) listen and respond to the views and concerns of children, particularly if they have stated that they or another child have been harmed in any way and/or are worried about their safety or the safety of another child - c) promote the cultural safety, participation and empowerment of Aboriginal children, and children with a disability, and with culturally or linguistically diverse backgrounds - d) model appropriate adult behaviour in an open and transparent way - e) respect the privacy of parents and children by not disclosing personal information - where child abuse is suspected, ensure that children are safe and protected from harm as quickly as possible - encourage children to 'have a say' and participate in all relevant organisational activities where possible, especially on issues that are important to them - 3.31.
+You must not: - a) develop any 'special' relationships with children that may be seen as favouritism or inappropriate, including through the provision of gifts, showing inappropriate attention or exhibiting improper behaviour - b) exhibit behaviours or engage in activities with children that may be construed as unnecessarily physical contact - c) put children at risk of harm - d) do things of a personal nature that a child can do for themselves such as toileting or changing clothes

-- b exhibit behaviours or engage in activities with children that may be construed as unnecessarily physical contact - c put children at risk of harm - d do things of a personal nature that a child can do for themselves such as toileting or changing clothes - e engage in open discussions of a mature or adult nature, or use inappropriate language in the presence of children - f express personal views on cultures, race or sexuality in the presence of children - g discriminate against any child, including on the basis of age, gender, sexuality, race, cultural background or disability - h ignore or disregard any concerns, suspicions or disclosures of child being harmed in any way - 3.26 All Council officials, including Councillors, are required to immediately report any allegations of child abuse to Council's identified Child Protection Officer.
-In addition, you must: - a Report information to the Police if you know, believe or have been informed by a child, family member or community member that a child has been abused, even if it involves another employee Council official. - b report any breach of the Child Protection standards in this Code of Conduct Council's identified Child Protection Officer. - c understand and comply with all reporting and/or disclosure obligations, including mandatory reporting and reportable conduct
+- e) engage in open discussions of a mature or adult nature, or use inappropriate language in the presence of children - express personal views on cultures, race or sexuality in the presence of children - g) discriminate against any child, including on the basis of age, gender, sexuality, race, cultural background or disability - h) express personal views on cultures, race or sexuality in the presence of children - i) discriminate against any child, including on the basis of age, gender, sexuality, race, cultural background or disability - j) ignore or disregard any concerns, suspicions or disclosures of child being harmed in any way - 3.32.
+All Council officials, including Councillors, are required to immediately report any allegations of child abuse to Council's identified Child Protection Officer.
+In addition, you must: - Report information to the Police if you know, believe or have been informed by a child, family member or community member that a child has been abused, even if it involves another employee Council official. - b) report any breach of the Child Protection standards in this Code of Conduct Council's identified Child Protection Officer. - c) understand and comply with all reporting and/or disclosure obligations, including mandatory reporting and reportable conduct